Samia Quddus

 About me

 Welcome, I’m Samia.
 I love what I do.
-Whether it's exploring emotional histories, gaining greater self-awareness, or navigating life’s challenges, these may be some of the reasons you’re here.
-Supporting people in gaining a deeper understanding of themselves is a privilege I deeply value and I do this by creating a safe and trusting space.
+Whether it's exploring emotional histories, working on yourself, navigating a life crisis, or understanding your relationship with others, these may be some of the reasons you’re here.
+As an integrative therapist offering counselling and psychotherapy, I'm here to help you with the areas that matter to you.
+Supporting people in gaining a deeper understanding of themselves is a privilege I deeply value and I do this by creating a safe and protected space.
+I see myself as a therapist of colour and therefore ensure all my work employs cultural sensitivity, so that you are seen with respect and care.

-In my private practice, I am interested in addressing issues such as self-esteem, family break-ups, grief, transitions, depression, anxiety, self-harm, suicidal thoughts, perfectionism stemming from parental pressures and/ or cultural and societal expectations, academic pressures, not feeling good-enough, generational trauma, emotional abuse, and parent-child relationships, including those involving adult children.
+In my private practice, I am experienced and interested in addressing a wide range of issues affecting both young people and adults, such as navigating neurodiversity, self-esteem, family break-ups, grief, transitions, depression, anxiety, self-harm, suicidal thoughts, perfectionism stemming from parental pressures and/ or cultural and societal expectations, academic pressures, not feeling good-enough, generational trauma, emotional abuse, and parent-child relationships, and those involving adult children.
 This includes situations where parents are loving but have faced challenges in the relationship, such as neglect or parental depression.

 What is Counselling?